On the Convergence to a Global Solution of Shuffling-Type Gradient Algorithms: Theoretical Setting

 \begin{ass} Suppose that $f_i^{*} := \min_{w\in\R^d}f(w;i) > -\infty$, $i \in \{1, \dots, n\}$. \end{ass} \begin{ass} Suppose that $f(\cdot; i)$ is $L$-smooth for all $i \in \{1, \dots, n\}$, i.e. there exists a constant $L \in (0, +\infty)$ such that:

 \end{ass}

-\textbf{\textit {Standard assumptions.}} Assumption~\ref{ass_lowerbound_fi} is required in any algorithm to guarantee the well-definedness of \eqref{ERM_problem_01}.
+Assumption~\ref{ass_lowerbound_fi} is required in any algorithm to guarantee the well-definedness of \eqref{ERM_problem_01}.
 In most applications, the component losses are bounded from below.
 By Assumption \ref{ass_Lsmooth_fi}, the objective function $F$ is also $L$-smooth.
-The Lipschitz smoothness Assumption~\ref{ass_Lsmooth_fi} is widely used for gradient-type methods.
-Therefore we refer to them as standard assumptions throughout the paper.
+This Lipschitz smoothness Assumption is widely used for gradient-type methods.
 In addition, we denote the minimum value of the objective function $F_* = \min_{w \in \mathbb{R}^d} F ( w )$.
 It is worthy to note the following relationship between $F_*$ and the component minimum values:

 We are interested in the case where the set of minimizers of $F$ is not empty.
 The equality $F_* =\frac{1}{n} \sum_{i=1}^n f_i^*$ attains if and only if a minimizer of $F$ is also the common minimizer for all component functions.
 This condition implies that the variance of individual functions is 0 at the common minimizer.
-This is the over-parameterized setting and we attempt to relax this condition later in our paper.